 Size: Transcript: 58 pages

 Format: Originally recorded on 1 sound tape reel.
 Reformatted in 2010 as 2 digital wav files.
 Duration is 3 hr., 8 min.
+Sound quality is poor.

 Summary: An interview of Ben Cunningham conducted 1964 October 24, by Harlan Phillips for the Archives of American Art.

 Cunningham speaks of his early career in San Francisco during the Depression; the art market there; working as a muralist in the Federal Art Project; political and media problems encountered by the project, including strikes by workers; the work of the Index of American Design in California; working on naval architecture during Work War II; and his philosophies about painting.
 He recalls Joseph Danysh, William Gaskin, and Hilaire Hiler.